Slow Cooker Turkey Chili (with Sweet Potato and Black Beans)

 Can I Freeze Turkey Chili?

-You’ve come to the right place if you’re looking for an easy, healthy freezer meal.
-It holds up incredibly well in the freezer!
+You’ve come to the right place if you’re looking for the best freezer meals.
+This is one of them!
 It’s one of my favorite soups to make at the beginning of the week and freeze for lunches.

 There are two ways to make this a freezer meal:

-To prepare from frozen, thawing and transfer the chili to the slow cooker.
+- To prepare from frozen, thaw and transfer the chili to the slow cooker.
 Follow steps 4 and 5.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!